FarhadBanazadeh/sequence-computations/README.md

 All exhaustive computational statements in these works refer to explicitly stated **finite ranges**.

-Verification through `10^9`, `10^11`, or any other finite numerical bound does not by itself constitute a proof of global convergence for all positive integers.
+Verification through `10^9`, `10^10`, `10^11`, or any other finite numerical bound does not by itself constitute a proof of global convergence for all positive integers in the corresponding dynamical system.

 Where a scaled-family result is obtained through exact algebraic conjugacy, the result represents an algebraic transfer from the corresponding base system and should not be interpreted as an independent exhaustive scan of every integer below the scaled numerical bound.